Hand Surgery Fellowship

 Time and facilities are available for clinical and basic science research projects in the University of Tennessee Anatomy and Pathology Department.
 Campbell Foundation support staff is available to assist in this research.
 Fellow is required to work on at least one research project during the fellowship year.
 It is expected that this research will result in a presentation, a publication, or both.

 This fellowship is chaired by James H. Calandruccio, M.D., who holds a Associate Professorship at the University of Tennessee-Campbell Clinic Department of Orthopaedic Surgery.
 He is a graduate of the UT-WCC residency program.
 Dr. Calandruccio joined Campbell Clinic in July, 1991.
 His practice is almost exclusively dedicated to hand problems.
 Dr. Calandruccio, as Fellowship Director, establishes appropriate curriculum for the hand fellow according to the guidelines of the ACGME.
 Staff on the "hand" team include: David L. Cannon, M.D., a graduate of the UCSD Medical Center in San Diego, CA. Dr. Cannon joined the staff in July 2008; Mark T. Jobe, M.D., a graduate of the UT-WCC hand surgery fellowship program and rejoined the staff in February, 1994; Benjamin M. Mauck, M.D., a graduate of the University of Texas Health Science Center of San Antonio.
-He joined the staff September 2012; Jeffrey Cole, M.D., who joined the hand fellowship in 2013.
+He joined the staff September 2012; Jeffrey Cole, M.D., a graduate of Washington University St. Louis program, who joined the hand fellowship in 2013.

 Specific responsibilities of the hand surgery fellow are outlined below: